Period Pain (Dysmenorrhoea): UK Online Doctor Treatment Guide

 - Combined contraceptive pill — reduces pain and lightens periods.

-- Mirena IUD — significantly reduces pain and bleeding.
+- a suitable treatment IUD — significantly reduces pain and bleeding.

 - Investigation for endometriosis if severe.